ELih19638/Amazon-Sales-Dataset/README.md

 | `sub_category_1`     | Main category (top level) the product belongs to. |
 | `sub_category_2`     | Subcategory under the main category. |

-For a complete data dictionary of all variables, refer to the [full dataset here] (https://github.com/ELih19638/Amazon-Sales-Dataset/blob/main/Cleaned_Amazon_Sales_Dataset.csv).
+For a complete data dictionary of all variables, refer to the [full dataset here](https://github.com/ELih19638/Amazon-Sales-Dataset/blob/main/Cleaned_Amazon_Sales_Dataset.csv).

 ## Notes
 The dataset provides detailed information about products, including their pricing, categories, customer reviews, and more.